ICT-Mahidol/Gemini-2023/BestBranch-gemini-tcs/gemini-1/Gemini-1.md

 # Step how to execute our project

+0. Run ./gradlew build

 1. Run docker build -t best_branch/best_branch . command

-2. docker run -d -p 8080:8080 --name bestGenimi best_branch/best_branch:latest
+2. Run docker run -d -p 8080:8080 --name bestGenimi best_branch/best_branch:latest
 ## Login Usecase

 1. Open http://localhost:8080/ in the browser which Spring boots to initiate DemoApplication and redirects to the login page